kristenmscott/kristenmscott.github.io/_showcase/default/EAAMO.md

   <div class="card-body">
     <h5 class="card-title">Conversations with Practitioners</h5>
     <p class="card-text">
-      From 2022 to 2025 I co-organized the group **'Conversations with Practitioners'** under **EAAMO Bridges**.
+      From 2022 to 2025 I co-organized the group [Conversations with Practitioners](https://bridges.eaamo.org/working_groups/conversations-with-practitioners/) under [EAAMO Bridges](https://bridges.eaamo.org/).
 We interviewed people who work directly with marginalized groups about their day to day realities and challenges.
-In 2024 / 2025 we worked closely with one organization, **Chayn**, which works in the gender based violence space.
+In 2024 / 2025 we worked closely with one organization, [Chayn](https://www.chayn.co), which works in the gender based violence space.
 Together we developed a Principles to Practice framework based on Chayn's trauma informed design principles, started a 'Feminist AI' Working Group, and engaged in deep exploration of questions of safety and harm when using AI technologies for supporting survivors.
     </p>

   </div>